 - The buyer becomes insolvent (This will not apply in cases where the buyer is a foreign government).

-- The buyer makes the payment in the local currency, but later a restriction arises on remittance of the payment from the buyer’s country to India.
+- The buyer makes the payment in the local currency, but later a restriction arises on remittance from the buyer’s country to India.

-- The buyer is unable to proceed with the contract on account of any war, civil war or natural calamities.
+- The buyer cannot proceed with the contract because of war, civil war, or natural calamities.

-- There is a restriction of import of goods necessary for the execution of the contract.
+- There is a restriction on the import of goods necessary for the execution of the contract.

-- There is an interruption of the voyage of the goods on account of cancellation of the export licence.
+- There is an interruption of the voyage of the goods on account of the cancellation of the export license.

 - The buyer has not paid the contractor for the performance of the contract on account of financial constraints.

 - An engineer approved by the EXIM Bank should be appointed to oversee the project.
-He should submit periodical reports regarding the status of development of the project.
+He should submit periodic reports regarding the project’s development status.